The Yeats Sisters

 A commemoration project

-Establish an annual event, beginning July 2023 with an inaugural symposium, to:
+We established an annual event, beginning with an inaugural symposium July 2023, to:

 - Celebrate the aesthetic and cultural portfolio of the Yeats sisters, their entrepreneurship and contribution to female empowerment.